-Prior to use, make sure that the fuel tank is full.
-The IOL diesel tank, located in the Starboard pulpit sofa & storage, can be accessed via sofa hatch.
+Before use, make sure that the fuel tank is full.
+The diesel tank, located in the SB pulpit sofa & storage, can be accessed via sofa hatch.
 To fill the diesel tank, first, remove the strap holding the tank in place.
 Next, remove the cap with the fuel pickup/return line and pull the tank out of the boat.
-ALWAYS FILL THE TANK OUTSIDE OF THE BOAT.
+Always fill the tank outside of the boat.
 When filled, re-install the cap, and secure the tank in the entertainment centre.
 Visually check that fuel lines and tank do not leak.

-The controller located on the right-side dash panel operates the heater, see chapter 3.11.
+The controller located on the dash panel operates the heater, see chapter 3.10.